 Frank Turner: Love-40 Down 2015

 Who knows if Frank Turner actually plays tennis?
 Who cares?
 Sending himself up on his YouTube video we rather think he might struggle with hand eye co-ordination, let alone top spin but that is not the point.
-Tennis is a metaphor for his rant against aging and the general struggle of life.
+Tennis is a metaphor for his rant against ageing and the general struggle of life.
 But delivered with the kind of cheerful fist-pumping conviction a player needs to carry him or herself on to court, this track from his Positive Songs for Negative People album is a witty take on fighting back when you feel beleaguered.

 I'm love forty down